FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-02.md

      also as a failure, this is once again visible as a mismatch between the intended count and the attempted count.
-   * The CSIT implementation simply looks at absolute value of the difference, so it offes the same small tolerance before it start marking a "loss".
+   * The CSIT implementation simply looks at absolute value of the difference, so it offers the same small tolerance before it starts marking a "loss".
 7. For result processing, we use lower bounds and ignore upper bounds.

 ### FD.io CSIT Input Parameters